-Debt securities are classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in Other Comprehensive Income (Loss).
-Realized gains and losses on securities available-for-sale are included in Noninterest Income and, when applicable, are reported as a reclassification adjustment in Other Comprehensive Income (Loss).
-Gains and losses on sales of securities are determined using the specific identification method on the trade date.
+Debt securities are classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in Other Comprehensive Income.
+Realized gains and losses on debt securities available-for-sale are included in Noninterest Income and, when applicable, are reported as a reclassification adjustment in Other Comprehensive Income.
+Gains and losses on sales of debt securities are determined using the specific identification method on the trade date.
 The amortization of premiums and accretion of discounts are recognized in interest income using methods approximating the interest method over the period to maturity.
 For callable debt securities purchased at a premium, the amortization period is shortened to the earliest call date.

-Effective January 1, 2023, with the adoption of ASC 326, for available for sale debt securities in an unrealized loss position, the Credit Union first assesses whether it intends to sell, or is more likely than not that it will be required to sell the security before recovery of its amortized cost bases.
-If either of these criteria are met, the security's amortized costs basis is written down to fair value through income.
+For available for sale debt securities in an unrealized loss position, the Credit Union first assesses whether it intends to sell, or is more likely than not that it will be required to sell the debt security before recovery of its amortized cost bases.
+If either of these criteria are met, the debt security's amortized costs basis is written down to fair value through income.
 If these criteria are not met, the Credit Union evaluates whether the decline in fair value has resulted from credit losses or other factors.
-In making this assessment, management considers the extent to which fair value is less than amortized costs, any changes in the underlying credit rating of the security, and adverse conditions specifically related to the security, among other factors.
-If it is determined that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
+In making this assessment, management considers the extent to which fair value is less than amortized costs, any changes in the underlying credit rating of the debt security, and adverse conditions specifically related to the debt security, among other factors.
+If it is determined that a credit loss exists, the present value of cash flows expected to be collected from the debt security are compared to the amortized cost basis of the debt security.
 If the present value of the cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded, which is limited by the amount that the fair value is less than the amortized cost basis.
-Any impairment that has not been recorded through an allowance for credit losses is recognized as a component of other comprehensive income (loss).
+Any impairment that has not been recorded through an allowance for credit losses is recognized as a component of other comprehensive income.
 Changes in the allowance for credit losses are recorded as a provision for credit loss.
-Prior to the adoption of ASC 326, the Credit Union used an other than temporary impairment model.